 Cover for money or valuables stored in outbuildings can also be limited, and sometimes they’re not covered at all.
 Make sure you check your policy to ensure you have the right cover in place.

 Should I make special provision for expensive items?

-- If you have any particularly expensive items, it’s worth making sure you’re covered for them.
-Most contents policies have a maximum limit (can be around £1,500) that an item can be worth before you need to list it separately on your policy.
+If you have any particularly expensive items, it’s worth making sure you’re covered for them.
+Most contents policies have a maximum single item limit, usually around £1,500.
+If you have any possessions worth more than that, you’ll probably need to list them separately on your policy.

 Start a quote with us today to see if you can save on your buildings and home contents insurance.